-SEA Process so far
+SEA Process

 - 1.1.3 This Environmental Report is the second output from the SEA process which is running in parallel with the preparation of the Plan.
 The previous stage of the SEA, included the preparation of a Scoping Report which, identified key environmental issues in the town, and, as required by the Directive, was subject to consultation with statutory consultees. - 1.1.4 The Environmental Report sets out the likely significant effects of the plan with a view to influencing the choice of strategy and setting out any mitigation measures needed to offset potential adverse effects.
-It is central to the SEA process and should be read along side the Draft Plan as it forms part of the plan documentation.
-As well as inviting members of the public to comment on the draft Plan, comments are also welcome on the Environmental Report.
+It is central to the SEA process and should be read along side the Plan.
+As well as inviting members of the public to comment on Proposed Amendments, comments are also welcome on the Environmental Report. - 1.1.5 Following the making of the Plan, a SEA Statement will be prepared which summarises how the environmental considerations have been integrated into the plan.